 Because of the lack of gearing, it’s easier for CVT vehicles to find and maintain an ideal torque ratio as well.
 Subsequently, CVTs have an easier time taking off from a stoplight and an easier time climbing difficult terrain.
 The variable transmission allows them to find the ideal gear ratio and stay in that range for longer.
-If you’ve ever driven a nice big block V8 up a mountain and been passed by a tiny hot hatch with an attitude, it’s likely that it was equipped with a CVT style transmission.
+If you’ve ever driven a nice big block V8 up a mountain and been passed by a tiny hatchback with an attitude, it may have been equipped with a CVT-style transmission.

 Naturally, without any gear shifts, the overall feeling of riding in a vehicle with a continuously variable transmission is significantly smoother than it is driving in a vehicle with traditional gear shifts.
 There are no pauses or drops in power as acceleration occurs.
 This also makes CVT vehicles ideal for stop and go traffic, hence why it’s the commuter transmission of choice.
 While other vehicles struggle to start back up from a red light, the small and efficient CVTs are able to easily accelerate.

 Many purists love the feeling of changing gears.
 Even on an automatic transmission vehicle that has gears, you can feel the jolt from the car transitioning over to the next gear.
 This isn’t true for CVT vehicles which provide continuous acceleration.
 Not changing gears impacts both the feeling and the sound.
 Without fixed gears, some CVT transmissions can feel like they are "rubber-banding" from ratio to ratio.